Theme & challenges

 Local Organiser–Defined Challenge

-The 2026 Spring Edition Challenge
+The 2026 AUTUMN Edition Challenge

-In addition to the common challenges under the Defending Airspace theme, Local Organisers will have the possibility to define a third challenge tailored to their specific local or regional context.
-This challenge will be designed by each Local Organiser to reflect local defence ecosystems, industrial strengths, research capabilities, and operational realities.
-By allowing Local Organisers to propose a dedicated challenge, the Hackathon encourages solutions that are closely aligned with regional needs and opportunities, while remaining connected to the overarching objective of strengthening European airspace defence.
+By allowing Local Organisers to propose a dedicated challenge, the Hackathon encourages solutions that are closely aligned with regional needs and opportunities, while remaining connected to the overarching objective of advancing autonomous systems in defence.
 This approach supports greater relevance, stakeholder engagement, and the development of practical solutions that can be tested, demonstrated, or further developed at local level.